Posted on October 14, 2019

 Portrait of Taylor Swift showing the drawing stage in burnt umber and linseed oil medium, and then the first colour glaze

 In my portraits I would use this colour layer as a kind of underpainting and continue to refine the modelling in further glazes.
-The demonstration is on my youtube channel, link below.

 Posted on November 21, 2017